kristofmic/javascript/README.md

     var items = [];
     ```

-  - If you don't know array length use Array#push.
+  - If you don't know an array's length use Array#push.

     ```javascript
     var someStack = [];